Many of us at Flora Grubb Gardens love to cut from our gardens to bring nature inside.

 Leucospermum, sometimes known as pincushion protea, produce vibrant blooms all through spring and early summer.
 The flowers themselves are intricate and strange, like sea creatures—always a conversation piece!
 Perfect with the stunning pink and white blooms of Feijoa sellowiana, or pineapple guava, which also produces tasty fruit.

 Japanese maple cuttings don't last terribly long, but we use them in bouquets for their fleeting, delicate beauty and lacy softness.
-We have so many in stock now, and Moms love them!

 An ikebana-style arrangement, perfectly suited to its mid-century–inspired Case Study pot, highlights the naturally undulating form of Asparagus ‘Myers’.
 The lime green is striking next to the deep wine color of Leucadendron ‘Ebony’.
 And hellebores, while not exactly the least thirsty plants we’re featuring here, are excellent for cutting, with their parchment-like flowers in a soft palette running from tonal greens to deep eggplant purples.